wkumari/draft-harkins-owe/README.md

    OWE is a replacement for 802.11 "Open" authentication.
+Therefore, when OWE-compliant access points are discovered, the presentation of the available SSID to users should not include special security

+Harkins & Kumari        Expires January 28, 2017                [Page 8]

+Internet-Draft      Opportunistic Wireless Encryption          July 2016

-Therefore, when OWE-compliant access points are discovered, the presentation of the available SSID to users does not include special security symbols such as a graphic lock.
-To a user, an OWE SSID is the same as "Open", it just provides more security behind the scenes.
+   symbols such as a "lock icon".
+To a user, an OWE SSID is the same as "Open", it simply provides more security behind the scenes.

 7. Security Considerations